Expectations of Chiropractic Treatment

 Doctors of Chiropractic are well educated.
 Chiropractic education and medical education are similar in many respects and different in others because Chiropractors do not prescribe drugs or perform surgery, and medical doctors do not correct vertebral subluxations.
 After graduating with a Doctor of Chiropractic (D.C.) degree, each candidate passes the demanding four part National Board Examinations.
 Then, doctors apply to a licensing board and are many times required to pass still another test before being granted the privilege to practice.
-A chiroprator’s education, however, never ends.
+A chiropractor’s education, however, never ends.
 Postgraduate courses are required for license renewal and to stay current on the latest research and adjustment techniques.

 Is chiropractic safe if I have had back surgery?

 Yes.
 It is an unfortunate fact that up to half of those who had spinal surgery discover a return of their original symptoms months or years later.
 They then face the prospect of additional surgery.
 Chiropractic may help prevent repeated back surgeries.
 In fact, if chiropractic care is utilized initially, back surgery can often be avoided in the first place.